neptune-ai/neptune-client-scale/README.md

 1. Log in to your Neptune workspace.
 1. Get your API token from your user menu in the bottom left corner.

-    > If you're a workspace admin, you can also set up a service account.
-This way, multiple people or machines can share the same API token.
-To get started, access the workspace settings via the user menu.
+    > To create shared API tokens, see [how to set up a service account][service-account].

 1. In the environment where neptune-scale is installed, save your API token to the `NEPTUNE_API_TOKEN` environment variable: